Generative Language Models on Nucleotide Sequences of Human Genes: Experiments and Results

 After experimenting with N-gram language models, we continued with deep learning-based approaches.
 The first option was using Long Short-Term Memory \cite{hochreiter1997long} based models.
 For getting input, a layer for learning embedding and position information was used at the beginning.
 Then a single or multiple Long Short-Term Memory layers are used depending on hyperparameter configuration.
 Lastly, the aim was predicting the next word; because of this, a linear layer with the size of vocabulary many units are used with Softmax to get predictions.
 The model architecture is visualized in Figure~\ref{fig:rnnarchitecture}.
 Adam was chosen as the optimizer to use.

 \begingroup

 \endgroup

 Hyperparameter optimization was a crucial component.
 The basic procedure followed is like the following.
 We started with a hyperparameter configuration which looked reasonable.
 After that, if the model was underfitting, relevant hyperparameters are changed so that the model's capacity is increased.
 When overfitting was seen, the opposite is done.
+The details can be seen in Table S1.

 There were three main hyperparameters to play with.
 Embedding dimension, the number of LSTM layers to use and LSTM dimension.
 For any of these hyperparameter values, the model was run for 40 epochs.
 Then the result where the absolute difference between training and validation perplexities was less than 0.02 was chosen as the result of that hyperparameter trial.
-The corresponding perplexity values obtained for the best model are given in Table \ref{table:rnnresults}
+The corresponding perplexity values obtained for the best model are given in Table \ref{table:rnnresults}.

-The best model we obtained had 1,841,928 parameters.
+The best model we obtained had 8,140,552 parameters.